Carrie Draper, MSW

 Nicholas Younginer, PhD

 Nick is a Co-Investigator for University of South Carolina’s SNAP-Ed program and a Research Assistant Professor in the Department of Health Promotion, Education, and Behavior in the Arnold School of Public Health.
 He received an Associates degree in culinary arts from Johnson and Wales University in Charleston, SC.
-He received Bachelors and Masters degrees in Cultural Anthropology and a Ph.D. in Health Promotion, Education, and Behavior from the University of South Carolina and has worked with the SNAP-Ed program for approximately 6 years.
+He received Bachelors and Masters degrees in Cultural Anthropology and a Ph.D. in Health Promotion, Education, and Behavior from USC and has worked with the SNAP-Ed program for approximately 6 years.

 Ashley Page Bookhart, MSW